LesterLyu/owlready2/src/owlready2/README.md

   Class `Metadata`

 ### `individual.py`
-Class `Thing`: The class for user to define ontology class, instance of `Thing` is also the *Named Individual* of the ontology class.
+Class `Thing`: The class for user to define ontology class, instance of class `Thing` is also the *Named Individual* of the ontology class.

 Class `NoThing` ?